aertslab/arboreto/docs/lcb.rst

         * Cores: 120
         * Memory: 1354.63 GB

-The cluster is set up and ready for Arboretum GRN inference work.
-Please review the section `Running with a Dask distributed scheduler`_ on how to use Arboretum in distributed mode.
+The cluster is set up and ready for Arboreto GRN inference work.
+Please review the section `Running with a Dask distributed scheduler`_ on how to use Arboreto in distributed mode.

 To run in distributed mode, we need to make one modification to the code launching the inference algorithm: specifying ``client_or_address`` in the (in this case) ``genie3`` function: